OpenZeppelin/rust-contracts-stylus/lib/crypto/README.md

 This crate exposes its modules behind feature gates to ensure the bare minimum is included in consumer codebases.
 You can check the current feature flags in the [Cargo.toml](./Cargo.toml) file.

+## Security

+> [!WARNING]
+> This project is still in a very early and experimental phase.
+It has never
+> been audited nor thoroughly reviewed for security vulnerabilities.
+Do not use
+> in production.

+Refer to our [Security Policy](SECURITY.md) for more details.